 Why was the Cottage Food Operation Act created?

-The Cottage Food Operation Act was created for foods produced to sell to the public at Farmers’ Markets.
-A Farmers’ Market is defined as a “common facility or area where farmers gather to sell a variety of fresh fruits and vegetables and other locally-produced farm and food products directly to consumers”.
+The Cottage Food Operation Act was created to promote agriculture and allow an avenue for value added products made in the home from locally produced fruits and vegetables and sold at farmer's markets.
+A farmer's market is defined as a “common facility or area where farmers gather to sell a variety of fresh fruits and vegetables and other locally-produced farm and food products directly to consumers”.

 To learn about foods permitted to be sold at Farmers’ Markets, view the Guidelines for Farmers' Markets (PDF).

 How do I register as a Cottage Food Operation?

 - Before you register, please be certain your product is on the list of allowed food products.

 - A person with a current Illinois Food Service Sanitation Management Certificate must prepare your product.
 You can learn how to earn this certificate on the following pages

 - Illinois Food Service Sanitation Manager Certification offered by the Illinois Department of Health